TLS passthrough

 Set up TLS passthrough

-To route TLS traffic to the nginx server directly without terminating the TLS connection at the Gateway, you create a Gateway and configure it for TLS passthrough.
-Then, you create a TLSRoute that represents the route to your nginx server and attach it to the Gateway.
+To route TLS traffic to the nginx server directly without terminating the TLS connection at the Gateway, you can use either an inline Gateway listener or a ListenerSet.
+Then, you create a TLSRoute that represents the route to your nginx server and attach it to the Gateway or ListenerSet.

 kubectl apply -f- <<EOF